What does Teens Turning Green hope to accomplish?

 How can my school be involved?

 Bring TTG to your high school, college, or student organization simply by sending us an email!
-Hundreds of high schools and universities have joined the movement, many of which are on the Join A Chapter tab of the website.
+Hundreds of high schools and universities have joined the movement.
 Current outreach includes student government, eco clubs, sustainability leaders, Greek life, journalism, community service organizations, environmental studies teachers and professors, national PTA and other youth-centered forums.
 There are many opportunities to engage your campus, so get involved and be a key part of spreading this message far and wide!
 Contact us for more information.

 What is Green University?